sskelkar/betweencurlybraces/content/post/2015-12-17-service-discovery-setup-guide.md

       defaultZone: http://localhost:${server.port}/eureka/
 {{< /highlight >}}

-Here we declared the application name, and port number for our eureka service as `8002`.
+Here we declared the application name, and port number for our eureka server as `8002`.
 Rest of the configuration tells this application to not to register itself with the available Eureka instance, which in this case is itself!

 d.
 Annotate the application’s main class with `@EnableEurekaServer`.

 e.
 Run the application.
-Your Eureka service is ready.
+Your Eureka server is ready.

 ### Steps to configure a demo server that will register itself to Eureka
 a.
 Create a new Gradle project for the demo server.
 In https://start.spring.io/, select the starters for web and Eureka Discovery.